Biden says verdict in Chauvin trial could be a step toward racial justice in America and urges country to come together - KION546

 “Nothing can ever bring their brother, their father back, but this can be a giant step forward in the march towards justice in America,” Biden said.

-The President adding that the verdict in this case is “much too rare” and at the same time “not enough.”
+The President called a guilty verdict like the one rendered Tuesday “much too rare” and said it was “not enough” to cure all of society’s problems.

 “For so many people it seems like it took a unique and extraordinary convergence of factors.
 A brave young woman with a smartphone camera.
-A crowd that was traumatized,” Biden said adding that the murder lasted “almost ten minutes.”
+A crowd that was traumatized,” Biden said, making note that the murder lasted “almost 10 minutes.”

 “Black men, in particular, have been treated throughout the course of our history as less than human.
 Their lives must be valued in — our nation.
 Full stop,” Biden added.

-Vice President Kamala Harris spoke before Biden’s remarks and said lawmakers now need to take up legislation that will reform policing in America, calling it a part of Floyd’s legacy.
+Vice President Kamala Harris, who spoke ahead of the President, said lawmakers now need to take up legislation that will reform policing in America, calling it a part of Floyd’s legacy.

 “Today, we feel a sigh of relief.
 Still, it cannot take away the pain.
-A measure of justice is not the same as equal justice,” Harris said.
+A measure of justice is not the same as equal justice,” Harris said, calling for passage of a policing bill named for Floyd that she had helped sponsor as a senator.

-The White House said Biden, Harris and staff watched the verdict from the Private Dining Room in the White House.
-A senior administration official described the reaction inside the private dining room as “a collective exhale.
+The White House said Biden, Harris and staff watched the verdict from the Private Dining Room adjacent to the Oval Office in the West Wing.
+A senior administration official later described the reaction inside room as “a collective exhale.
 From everyone.
 Then the collective recognition that so much more work needs to be done.
 But overall just a sweeping sense of relief.”

 In his call to Floyd’s family, Biden said, “Nothing is going to make it all better, but at least now there’s some justice.”

-Note: This story has been updated with additional developments on Tuesday.